haxys/MTGA-Decks/Notes/deckbuilding.md

 **Stay Informed:**

 - **New Sets and Mechanics:** Keep up with new sets, mechanics, and trends in the _Magic: The Gathering_ community.
 This helps you adapt your strategies and incorporate fresh ideas into your decks.
-- **Meta Analysis:** Study the current Meta to understand the most popular decks and strategies.
+- **Meta Analysis:** Study the current meta to understand the most popular decks and strategies.
 This knowledge can help you build decks that are both innovative and competitive.

 **Seek Feedback:**